GoogleChrome/web.dev/src/site/content/en/blog/embed-best-practices/index.md

 It is a good practice to periodically audit the performance impact of your embeds and third-party code because embed source code may change.
 You can use this opportunity to remove any redundant code.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/zPQ21UocTuIb0qpNabiD.png", alt="Impact of third-party code", class="w-screenshot", width="400", height="200" %}
+{% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/WektrXQsgQPMWy2hxQ4E.png", alt="Reduce the impact of third-party code", width="800", height="738" %}

 ## Loading best practices